olawuwo-abideen/datingapp/README.md

 - **DELETE /admin/user/:id**: Delete a user.
 - **GET /admin/reports**: Get a list of reported users or profiles for review.
 - **POST /admin/suspend/{userId}**: Temporarily suspend a user account.
-- **GET /admin/users**: Fetch a list of all users (with filters for status like active, suspended, etc.).
+- **GET /admin/users**: Fetch a list of all users (with filters for status like active, suspended and blocked).

 **Authentication Endpoint**